 - Long thermal leg wear.
 Ok we know we have a few die-hards, so shorts may be worn if conditions and personal preference allow – but long leg wear must be carried, and in addition to over trousers.
 Three quarter length tights are also Ok, in all but extreme weather and when combined with good waterproof overtrousers, although shin protection has been worthwhile in previous year’s due to snow crusts!

-- Personally, I do not regard ‘Skins’ or other compression garments as warm / thermal winter wear when used on their own; but over thermal tights they are OK.
+- Personally, I do not regard ‘Skins’ or other compression garments as warm / thermal winter wear when used on their own.
+I have seen numerous people get very cold, very quickly, in compression gear.
+Think about it – compress yur loft insulation and see what happens!

 - Headtorch – even for the fastest, even if it is just a small emergency light.